 Chehaw Park is also home to disc golf courses.

 The Flint Riverquarium was born from the devastation of the 1994 Albany flood.
 It is an opportunity for children (and adults) to use all of their senses in learning about the importance of the natural resources in the area, and the uniqueness of the Flint River watershed.

 An albino alligator, shark eggs, a blue hole spring, and SCUBA diving capers….my boys were in their element!
 We learned about Blue Holes, watched alligator feedings, peered at shark eggs, and walked with birds through the aviary.
 It gave our family a great appreciation for the diversity of the Flint River, on which this aquarium resides.
 Don’t ask the boys if it was educational, though…they only know they had a great time!

 Radium Springs is one of Georgia’s seven wonders.
-It is a natural blue hole cave that pumps 7,000 gallons of natural spring water every day.
+Radium Springs Gardens pumps 70,000 gallons per minute of clear, 68-degree water from an underground cave.
 The water is crystal clear so you can see fish and turtles swimming near the cave hole.
 The water reflects a beautiful blue-green color, as well, making it a sight to behold!